srikarg1993/Portfolio/index.md

 Exploratory Analysis, Predictive analytics, Statistical Analysis, Hypothesis Testing, A/B Testing, Anomaly Detection, Business Analytics & Consulting, Advanced Simulation, Data Wrangling & Visualization.

 #### Contact:
-Keep exploring my page to learn more information about me, and feel free to contact me at [srikar.gunisetty@rady.ucsd.edu](mailto:srikar.gunisetty@rady.ucsd.edu) or connect with me on [**LinkedIn**](https://www.linkedin.com/in/srikargunisetty/) to find out how I might contribute and add value to your organization.
+Keep exploring my page to learn more information about me, and feel free to contact me at [srikar.gunisetty@rady.ucsd.edu](mailto:srikar.gunisetty@rady.ucsd.edu) or connect with me on [LinkedIn](https://www.linkedin.com/in/srikargunisetty/) to find out how I might contribute and add value to your organization.

 ---
 ## WORK EXPERIENCE

 ###   Design Manager
-####  John A. Martin & Associates Structural Engineers, Los Angeles, CA		[04/2020 - Present]
+####  John A. Martin & Associates Structural Engineers, Los Angeles, CA		<sub><sup>[04/2020 - Present]</sup></sub>

 - Lead a team of 3 and work cross functionally with architects & sub-consultants to provide end-to-end construction management support for a $90M medical office building for Kaiser Permanente.
  - Built dashboards to observe JAMA’s pricing trends in various market sectors.
 Created a forecasting model to predict structural design fee for a project based on key design features with a 9% MSE.
  - Acted as a Tech Liaison between the marketing and engineering teams.
 Conceptualized and delivered presentations to Clients and Institutions and won $8M+ worth of projects.
  - Played a key role in streamlining the in-house Quality Assurance group resulting in an overall reduction in field inquiries from project sites leading to a 25% growth in average revenue.
  - Spearheading in-house research and development team in Sustainability Design.

+---

 ### Project Lead
-#### Labib Funk & Associates Structural Engineers, Los Angeles, CA				 [04/2017 - 04/2020]
+#### Labib Funk & Associates Structural Engineers, Los Angeles, CA			<sub><sup>[04/2017 - 04/2020]</sup></sub>

 - Worked on 10+ multi-unit residential complexes ranging from 100-600 units in and around Los Angeles County.
 - Automated workflow between analysis & document generation software which saved production time by 8 hrs./week.

 ---
 ## EDUCATION